-No Threatened or Protected species (ToPs) and/or protected faunce DPM in Undertake a Pre-construction ECO Once, prior Permits for as listed according NEMBA (Act No. 10 of 2004) and relevant provincial ordinances may be removed and/or relocated without 11 permitting process to obtain to the commence removal and / relocation appropriate authorisations/permits. the dEO the required permits ment of constructio must be kept on file and n and as and when be readily available required
+No Threatened or Protected species (ToPs) and/or protected fauna DPM in Undertake a Pre-construction ECO Once, prior Permits for as listed according NEMBA (Act No. 10 of 2004) and relevant provincial ordinances may be removed and/or relocated without appropriate authorisations/permits. permitting process to obtain the required permits to the commence ment of constructio removal and / relocation must be kept on file and J n and as and when required be readily available